 Informed consent is at the heart of the IRB application, review and research process for human participants.
-IRB applications will not be considered by the IRB committee until an adequate informed consent document is submitted with the application.
+IRB applications will not be considered by the IRB committee unless an adequate informed consent document is submitted with the application.

 Informed consent is the agreement obtained from a participant, or from an authorized representative, for the participant's participation in an activity.
-The agreement, written or oral, entered into by the participant, may include no exculpatory language through which the participant is made to waive, or to appear to waive, any of the participant's legal rights, or to release the investigator, the sponsor, the institution or its agents from liability for negligence.
+The agreement, written or oral, entered into by the participant, may not include any exculpatory language through which the participant is made to waive, or to appear to waive, any of the participant's legal rights, or to release the investigator, the sponsor, the institution or its agents from liability for negligence.

 Required Elements of an Informed Consent Form For All Research

 A statement that identifies the purpose of the research so that the participant can make an informed choice regarding participation.